COVID-19 Minneapolis Resources

 - Guthrie Theater: temporarily closed their Box Office (phone and in-person sales), administrative offices, and the public spaces of the building.
 All performances for the 2019-20 season are cancelled

-- First Avenue: March and April shows postponed
+- First Avenue: All shows postponed or cancelled through June

 - Paisley Park: Celebration 2020 postponed until fall, and Paisley Park tours currently suspended until further notice